Leo3418/leo3418.github.io/README.md

 ## Generating the Site

-First, ensure the **extended version** of Hugo is installed.
-The extended version is required because this site has SCSS files, which only the extended version can handle.
+First, ensure the **extended version** of Hugo v0.115.0 or later is installed.
 The installation instructions are available [here][hugo-install].
+- The extended version is required because this site has SCSS files, which only the extended version can handle.
+- This site depends on features introduced since Hugo v0.115.0, hence the Hugo version requirement.

 To start a local development server for previewing, change the working directory to this repository's root, and run command `hugo server`.
 By